*All Orders 4/19-4/27 Will Ship 4/28*

 “Mono” meaning “one, implies that monounsaturated fats have a single double bond.
 This is good because the molecule isn’t saturated with hydrogen.

-The double bonds allow their molecules to bend.
-This creates more loosely packed molecules.
-The loosely packed molecules allow olive oil to remain a liquid at room temperature.
+The double bonds allow their molecules to bend, creating more loosely packed molecules.
+These molecules allow olive oil to remain a liquid at room temperature.

 Monounsaturated fats are found in a variety of naturally occurring foods.
-Nuts and seeds, salmon, avocados, and you guessed it, olives are all great sources of this healthy fat.
+Nuts and seeds, salmon, avocados, and, you guessed it, olives are all excellent sources of this healthy fat.

 4. It Contains Antioxidants